hollance/RWDevCon-Swift-Closures-Generics/0-For-Instructor/2-Demo-Talk-Notes.markdown

 To call this closure, you'd use the exact same syntax as calling a function.
 And there you have a closure in action.

 So why would you use a closure?
 Well, a closure is like an object, and you can treat this as any other kind of object.
 You can store it in a variable, as we did here, you can pass it to another method, you can put the closure into an array, and so on.
+Anything you can do with an object, you can do with a closure.

 So let's see an example of passing closures around.